 Section Description Section 1: This section describes the various hazards that are present in the community and Hazard Identification explains why some have been omitted from further consideration. [responsible party] [assignment] Section 2: This section documents the community's assets including critical facilities and Community Assets natural, historic, cultural, and economic assets.
 This section analyzes the community's assets and describes the potential impacts Section 3: and losses associated with each hazard through exposure analysis, historical Risk Analysis analysis, and scenario analysis.
-This section typically requires the greatest mapping Kisk Anatysis needs.
-This section documents the community's vulnerability to significant hazard risks Section 4: including an analysis of land use and development trends, social vulnerability, and Vulnerability Summary an assessment of the community's administrative, technical, and financial capabilities.
+This section typically requires the greatest mapping needs.
+Section 4: This section documents the community's vulnerability to significant hazard risks Vulnerability Summary including an analysis of land use and development trends, social vulnerability, and an assessment of the community's administrative, technical, and financial vuller ability Summary capabilities. - capabilities.

-Handout 3: Initial Data Collection Checklist
+Work Session 1, Handout 3: Initial Data Collection Checklist